gtfierro/hodsite/content/configuration/index.md

 weight: 2
 ---

 HodDB is configured with a YAML file.
-By default, this file is called `hodconfig.yml` and is loaded from the curren directory, though this can be changed with the `--config/-c` command line option when executing the `hod` binary.
+By default, this file is called `hodconfig.yml` and is loaded from the current directory, though this can be changed with the `--config/-c` command line option when executing the `hod` binary.

 Configuration defaults are as follows; there's usually no reason to change these aside from the network configuration.